Documents

 The legalization is done by the consul of the Republic of Poland having jurisdiction with respect to the state in the territory of which, or in the education system of which the given certificate was issued.

-Original cerified translations into Polish language (or English language if a candidate undertakes studies provided in English) of all the documents listed issued in a language other than English/Polish.
+Oryginal translations into Polish (or English, if the candidate is underaking studies in English) of all the afroementioned documents issued in a language other than Polish/English.

 A digital photo in the standard format used for identification documents of 35×45 mm.